facebook/react/docs/docs/08-working-with-the-browser.md

 _Mounted_ composite components also support the following methods:

-* `getDOMNode(): DOMElement` can be invoked on any mounted component in order to obtain a reference to its rendered DOM node.
+* `findDOMNode(): DOMElement` can be invoked on any mounted component in order to obtain a reference to its rendered DOM node.
 * `forceUpdate()` can be invoked on any mounted component when you know that some deeper aspect of the component's state has changed without using `this.setState()`.